A Beginner’s Guide to Swimming Pool Maintenance

 After reading and watching all those guides, you should have the confidence to take care of your pool without worry.
 I know that throughout your time with the pool you’ll have some questions, and that’s why I built this site.
 I want to make pool care easy and sometimes fun.

-I created a handy and colorful cheat sheet that highlights the key areas of pool care.
+I created a handy and colorful pool care cheat sheet that highlights the key areas of pool care.
 Feel free to print or bookmark on your web browser.

 If you want to make your life even easier, I cannot recommend an automatic cleaner enough.
 I grew up without one and I believe it was the reason my dad tore our family pool down with the bare hands in anger.
 If we didn’t have to wake up every morning and vacuum the pool on humid summer days, I think we would have enjoyed the pool much more.
 No one likes swimming in a dirty pool, and automatic cleaners can help.